Soma Sengupta: Awards and honors

 In 2021 Sengupta became a Fellow of the Royal College of Physicians.
 She is also a Fellow of the AAN and ANA.
 She has received many NIH training grants for her research including the R25, K12 and K08 as well as foundational support from the American Cancer Society, B*CURED, and the American Brain Tumor Association.
-She has also been recognized for her clinical commitments, including recent receipt of the Leonard Tow Humanism in Medicine Award presented by The Arnold P. Gold Foundation (2023).
+She has also been recognized for her clinical commitments, including receipt of the Leonard Tow Humanism in Medicine Award presented by The Arnold P. Gold Foundation (2023).
 While training in the UK, she received funding from the Wellcome Trust and Medical Research Council.